sqall01/alertR/server/README.md

 # AlertR Server

 The server handles the logic of the AlertR system.
 It is mandatory in order to use AlertR.
-It uses either SQLite as storage backend and a CSV file as user backend.
+It uses SQLite as storage backend and a CSV file as user backend.

 ## How to use it?